Arbel National Park and Nature Reserve is located on Mount Arbel by Tiberias. It offers tracks with stunning views and history.

-We visited Arbel Nature Reserve And National Park during the winter.
-You can visit this park all year round, but keep in mind that in summer it gets very hot in this area.
+We visited Arbel Nature Reserve and National Park during the winter.
+You can visit this park all year round, but keep in mind that it gets boiling in this area in summer.
 Thus, I would suggest other seasons.
-One notice though, all trails have many rocks which become very slippery after a rain.
-Therefore, I would suggest waiting at least twenty-four hours break since the last rain before visiting.
+Moreover, since all trails have many rocks, which become very slippery after rain, wait at least twenty-four hours from the last rain before visiting this nature reserve.

-We parked at the main parking, appears at the top center of the map, and as you can see there are several trails and half a dozen POI.
-Our plan was to make a round trail that consists of the red, green and black trails.
-This will cover the Arbel Fortress, the Caves and two viewpoints (Carob viewpoint and Mount Nitai viewpoint).
-And then to drive to another parking, appears in the top right corner) in order to see Arbel Synagogue.
+We parked at the main parking, which appears at the top center of the map, and as you can see, there are several trails and half a dozen points of interest.
+We planned to make a loop trail that consists of red, green, and black tracks (variation of #2).
+It will cover the Arbel Fortress, the Caves, and two viewpoints (the Carob viewpoint and Mount Nitai viewpoint).
+And then drive to another parking (in the top right corner) to see Arbel Synagogue.

-We parked close to Mount Nitai viewpoint thus we headed there first.
+The main parking is close to Mount Nitai viewpoint.
+Thus we headed there first.

 Where the name Nitai comes from?
-This mount is named after Nittai of Arbela.
+The mount is named after Nittai of Arbela.

-Nittai of Arbela was av beit din or vice-president of the Sanhedrin under the Nasi Joshua ben Perachyah at the time of John Hyrcanus (r.
-134–104 BCE).
-In Yer.
-Hag.
-II 76d he is called Mattai of Arbela, which is also found in ancient and linguistically reliable manuscripts of the Mishnah, such as Codex Kaufmann, Codex Parma A, and the Cambridge Codex.
-The confusion in the rendering of his name seems to be due to faulty textual transmission, i.e. the Hebrew mem being separated graphically into two parts, which looked, respectively as a nun and a yod, thus Mattai became Nittai.
+Nittai of Arbela was av beit din or vice-president of the Sanhedrin under the Nasi Joshua ben Perachyah at the time of John Hyrcanus (134–104 BCE).
+In Jerusalem Talmud Moed II 76d he is called Mattai of Arbela, which is also found in ancient and linguistically reliable manuscripts of the Mishnah, such as Codex Kaufmann, Codex Parma A, and the Cambridge Codex.
+The confusion in the rendering of his name seems to be due to faulty textual transmission, i.e., the Hebrew mem being separated graphically into two parts, which looked, respectively as a nun and a yod, thus Mattai became Nittai.
 Arbela was a city of the Galilee not far from Tiberias.

 On top of Mount Nitai, a wall with guard towers facing west was found.
 Why west?
 They expected the Roman army to come from the road to the west.

 Archeological findings indicate that this was the defensive line of the caves.
-Josephus Flavius described it as: “walls the caves in Lower Galilee in the neighborhood of the lake of Gennesaret.”
+Josephus Flavius (at the beginning of the First Jewish–Roman War in the year 66 CE) described it as: “walls the caves in Lower Galilee in the neighborhood of the lake of Gennesaret.”